7 Most Common Types of Data Breaches

 How Do You Protect Against All Types?

 No single control stops every breach type.
-The seven types above exploit different weaknesses – credentials, human judgment, vendor trust, and configuration errors.
+The seven types above exploit different weaknesses, from stolen credentials and human judgment to vendor trust and configuration errors.

 The most effective protection combines: